How Work Pods Create A More Efficient Office Environment

 The once clear roads and highways are now jam-packed with cars again as employees return to their office.
-Doors are reopened, businesses are resuming and silent offices that lay empty are now filled with chatter by mask clad workers.
-The sign of life returning to normal is apparent and the only indication of a pandemic looming in the background is that of the temperature checks at office building lobbies or tables that are spaced further apart than they were before.
+The sign of life returning to normal is apparent, and the only indication of a pandemic looming in the background are the temperature checks and duct-taped X's on restaurant seats.

 The coronavirus pandemic has spurred businesses to think more critically about their office layouts.
 Perhaps the open plan with its aspiration of uniting the office wasn’t really the best environment for work after all.
 Besides the obvious point of transmission of diseases.
 The open office has had a bad reputation for being counter-productive and noisy.
 The close proximity of employees seating arrangements causes a plethora of distractions to the average executive that seated table to table with no divider in sight, reminiscent of high school libraries.
 Fortunately, there’s a simple solution that addresses many of these problems: a work pod.

 The basic logic behind the open offices is that tearing down physical barriers inspires communication and collective creativity.
 The idea isn’t new, open offices have been around since the 80’s.
 While great in theory,open plans actually create more issues than actually bridging communication gaps.

 Lack Of Privacy

 As we did away with cubicles and stripped down the barriers between workers, a new issue arose and the lack of privacy in an open plan office makes employees feel as if they are being watched constantly.
 A private phone call becomes an awkward situation and staff members don’t feel like they’re able to truly be productive when their monitors are on full display all the time.
 It is one thing to actually get your work done and another thing entirely to feel obligated to work harder or to put on airs to seem productive.